royllo/explorer/backend/README.md

 ## Core

-Contains Royllo core (database, domain, dto, repository, services...).
-It will be included in all servers.
+Contains Royllo core (database, domain, dto, repository, services...) is used by all servers.

 ## Servers